DanWang1230/DanWang1230.github.io/pages/traffic_sign_classifier.md

 #### 3. Determine how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.

-The code for making predictions on my final model is located in the 19th cell of the notebook.
+The code for making predictions on my final model is located in the last two cells of the notebook.

 For the first image, the model is 100% sure that this is a traffic signal(probability of 1), and the image indeed is a traffic signal.
 And the other four softmax probabilities are close to 0.
 It is also the case for the other four new images I obtained from the web.